CHILD CUSTODY AND VISITATION

 A. Under the Uniform Child Custody Jurisdiction and Enforcement Act and the Parental Kidnaping Prevention Act, the court in a custody case must always inquire into whether the child or children have been the subject of custody litigation in any other state.
 When a judge finds that another court has made an award of custody, the judge should refuse to rule on the case.
 Only if the first court has released or transferred jurisdiction to the new state court may that court assume jurisdiction to hear the custody case (unless there is an immediate and clear emergency affecting the child's welfare).

 11. Q. WON'T CUSTODY BE SETTLED WHEN I OBTAIN A DIVORCE?

-A. Divorce decrees do not necessarily settle custody matters, and a custody order can be entered before or after a final decree of divorce in North Carolina.
+A. Divorce decrees do not necessarily settle custody matters in North Carolina, and a custody order can be entered before or after a final decree of divorce in this state.

 12. Q. I'VE HEARD A LOT ABOUT JOINT CUSTODY.
 IF I ASK FOR THAT, DOES IT MEAN THAT I GET HALF OF THE CHILDREN'S TIME?
 THAT I HAVE "EQUAL RIGHTS" WITH MY EX?
 WHAT REALLY IS "JOINT CUSTODY"?

 A. Joint custody may, in some states, mean shared physical custody.
 In other places, it means shared decision-making.
 Since there's no single definition of "joint custody," let's look at some general information on what it means --